itss-ragavh/My-daily-practise/README.md

 ### 4. **Mini-Java Projects**:
    - Small Java projects to practice and apply various concepts in real-world scenarios.
    - Example projects:
-     - A simple bank account management system
+     - **Library Book Management System**: A system to manage books in a library, including adding new books, tracking availability, and managing member borrowing.
-     - A basic calculator
+     - **Bank Account Management System**: A simple system to manage bank accounts, including features like deposit, withdrawal, balance checking, and account creation.
-     - Task management application
+     - Tic-Tae-toe Game

 ## Note:
 I am still new to uploading my practice solutions, and I will continue to upload more questions and projects as I progress.
 Feel free to explore, learn, and contribute if you'd like!